tokay-lang/tokay-lang.github.io/content/documentation.md

 faculty : @n {
     if n <= 0 return 1
-    return n * faculty(n - 1)
+    n * faculty(n - 1)
 }
 Faculty : faculty  # Error: Cannot assign non-consumable to consumable constant.

-Faculty : @{
+IsOkay : @{
-    if Cident == "Faculty" accept
-    reject
+    Integer if $1 > 100 && $1 < 1000 accept
 }  # Ok, because the function is a parselet as it calls Cident
 ```

-# Scopes
+## Scopes

 Variables and constants are organized in scopes.

 1. A scope is any `{block}` level, and the global scope.
 2. Constants can be defined in any scope.
-Overridden constants become invalid and are replaced by their previous definition.
+They can be re-defined by other constants in the same or in subsequent blocks.
+Constants being re-defined in a subsequent block are valid until the block ends, afterwards the previous constant will be valid again.
 3. Variables are only distinguished between a global and a local scope of a parselet block.
 Unknown variables used in a parselet block are considered as local variables.

 Here's some commented code for clarification: